causiq/logary/README.md

      3. *Routes* `Messages` to Targets, listening on a ZeroMQ SUB or PULL socket.
      <blockquote>
        Note that the shipping feature is its own target as well.
 Why?
-So that you can send logs in an efficient, high-performance manner between machines, without going through a potentially destructure mapping to another serialisation format or through another log router (Heka, Logstash) which also may change your data structure.
+So that you can send logs in an efficient, high-performance manner between machines, without going through a potentially destructive mapping to another serialisation format or through another log router (Heka, Logstash) which also may change your data structure.
      </blockquote>
-   * SQLServerHealth – a service that keep track of IO/latency performance for highly loaded SQL Servers
+   * SQLServerHealth – a service that keeps track of IO/latency performance for highly loaded SQL Servers
-   * SuaveReporter – a well-maintained Suave WebPart that you run as a part of your Suave server, which enables you to use [logary-js](https://www.npmjs.com/package/logary-js).
+   * SuaveReporter – a well-maintained Suave WebPart that you run as a part of your Suave server, that enables you to use [logary-js](https://www.npmjs.com/package/logary-js).

 ## Tutorial and Data Model

-The core type is **`Message`** which is the smallest unit you can log.
-It has three sorts of point values: `Event`, `Gauge` and `Derived`.
+The core type is **`Message`**, which is the smallest unit you can log.
+It has three kinds of point values: `Event`, `Gauge` and `Derived`.
 An event is normally a single line of code and carries a template string.
 E.g. "User logged in" is an event's template string, and the `Message` would have a field "user" => "haf".

 ### PointName

 A point is a location where you send a metric or event from.
+Usually a module;
-Usually a module and in mature projects you also often have the name of the function that you log from as a part of the point name.
+in mature projects you also often have the name of the function that you log from as a part of the point name.

 ### PointValue.Event